 -

-Preheat your oven to 425° Line 2 baking sheets with parchment paper.
-Spread out the sweet potatoes on one sheet and drizzle with 1 Tbsp avocado oil.
+Preheat your oven to 425°F and line 2 baking sheets with parchment paper.
+Spread out the sweet potatoes on one sheet and drizzle with 1 tablespoon avocado oil or olive oil.
 Toss gently to coat and spread out evenly in a single layer on the baking sheet.

 -